metamystical/mdht/README.md

-dhtInit returns an object with the following methods: dht.announcePeer(ih, (numVisited, numAnnounced) => {}, onV) dht.getPeers(ih, (numVisited, peers) => {}, onV) dht.putData(v, mutableSalt, target, (numVisited, numStored) => {}, onV) // returns { target: (loc), etc }
+dhtInit returns an object with the following methods: dht.announcePeer(ih, (numVisited, numAnnounced) => {}, onV) dht.getPeers(ih, (numVisited, peers) => {}, onV) dht.putData(v, mutableSalt, resetTarget, (numVisited, numStored) => {}, onV) // returns 'ret' object
-  dht.getData(target, mutableSalt, (numVisited, { v: (object), seq: (int), numFound: (int) } or null if not found) => {}, onV) dht.makeMutableSalt(string | buffer) // returns a valid salt buffer <= 64 bytes, given a string or buffer, or false dht.makeMutableTarget(k, salt) // returns a mutable target dht.makeImmutableTarget(v) // returns an Immutable target
+  dht.getData(target, mutableSalt, (numVisited, { v: (object), seq: (int), numFound: (int) } or null if not found) => {}, onV) dht.makeMutableTarget(k, salt) // returns a mutable target dht.makeImmutableTarget(v) // returns an Immutable target

   where:
-    ih -- infohash of a torrent (20-byte buffer) target -- id of data stored in the DHT (20-byte buffer); if not null in putData, used to reset the timeout of previously stored mutable data mutableSalt -- false if immutable BEP44 data or true if mutable but no salt (boolean), or salt to vary the target of mutable data (<= 64-byte buffer) v -- value stored in the DHT by putData and returned by getData (object, buffer, string or number) seq -- sequence number of mutable data k -- public key use to verify mutable data (32-byte buffer) a -- outgoing object with .v and .target, and if mutable: .salt (if used), .seq (sequence number), .k, .sig (ed25519 signature, 64-byte buffer) onV -- if not null or undefined, called whenever a value is received (a peer or BEP44 data) with arguments (target/ih, response object)
+    ih -- infohash of a torrent (20-byte buffer) target -- id of data stored in the DHT (20-byte buffer) resetTarget -- if not null, used to reset the timeout of previously stored mutable data (v ignored in this case), may be obtained from third party mutableSalt -- false if immutable BEP44 data or true if mutable but no salt (boolean), or salt (utf-8 string or buffer <= 64-bytes) which implies mutable v -- value stored in the DHT by putData and returned by getData (object, buffer, string or number) seq -- sequence number of mutable data k -- public key use to verify mutable data (32-byte buffer) ret -- object with .target and applicable outgoing arguments .v, .salt, .seq (sequence number), .k, .sig (ed25519 signature, 64-byte buffer), all as actually used onV -- if not null or undefined, called whenever a value is received (a peer or BEP44 data) with arguments (target/ih, response object)
 ```
 ```